How far are Scotland from Euro 2024?

 By the time we go to bed on Tuesday, Steve Clarke and his side could be two gigantic steps closer to a second major finals in three attempts.

-But, as we all know fine well from previous experience, there's also a distinct possibility that all the good work of the opening two wins against Cyprus and Spain back in March could be undone with a bit of a reality check.
+But, as we all know fine well from previous experience, there's also a distinct possibility that all the good work of the opening two wins against Cyprus and Spain in March could be undone with a bit of a reality check.

 Data in Scotland's favour... for now